CCI-MOC/hil/docs/migrations.md

 interface.
 Each extension should have its own head.
 We do not merge these heads.

-When a new migration script needs to be written, a developer may execute `haas-admin db migrate`, which will generate a script under `haas/migrations/versions/`.
-If the migration is for a change in HaaS core, this is the correct location.
-If the change is due to an extension, the script should be moved somewhere closer to the source code for the extension itself.
-Note that this works just as well for third-party extensions maintained outside of the HaaS source tree.
-Take care to set the `down_revision` and `branch_labels` fields correctly.
-The latter should be a one-element tuple containing the module name for the extension.

-Note that alembic's auto-generation support should not be relied upon to produce correct scripts; while in many cases it just does the right thing, you should always verify the output and change as needed.

-Extensions using the migration framework must register themselves in the dictionary `haas.migrations.paths`; see the comments next to its definition in `haas/migrations.py` for details, and existing extensions which use it for examples (e.g. `haas.ext.switches.dell`).
+When a new migration script needs to be written, the procedure depends on whether or not the migration script concerns an extension which does not already have any migration scripts.

+### If the extension does not have migration scripts already

+First, choose a directory in which to store the migration scripts for the extension.
+Storing the migrations as close to the module as possible is recommended.
+Add code to your extension to register this directory with `haas.migrations.paths`, e.g.:

+    from haas.migrations import paths:

+    paths[__name__] = 'Path to my migrations directory'

+Make sure the value will be correct regardless of where the source tree is located; making it a function of `__file__` is a good idea.
+Have a look at existing extensions for examples if need be. `haas.ext.switches.dell` is a good example.

+Also, make sure that the migration scripts will be included in the final package.
+This usually just means adding an appropriate entry to `package_data` in `setup.py`.
+If the extension is maintained outside of the HaaS core source tree, make sure you pass `zip_safe=False` to `setup`.

+Next, to generate a template migration, execute:

+    haas-admin db migrate --head haas@head \
+        --branch-label ${name_of_extension_module} \
+        -m 'Summary of change'

+Alembic will look at the differences between the schema in the database and the one derived from the HaaS source, and generate its best attempt at a migration script.
+The script will be stored in `haas/migrations/versions`.
+Copy it to the directory you chose, and change the value of `down_revision` to `None`.

+Sanity check the output; Alembic often does a good job generating scripts, but it should not be trusted blindly.

+Finally, run `haas-admin db upgrade heads` to upgrade the database according to your new migration.

+### If the extension already has migrations, or the script is for HaaS core

+To generate a new migration script, execute:

+    haas-admin db migrate --head ${branch_name}@head \
+        -m 'Summary of change'

+Where `${branch_name}` is either the name of the extension's module (if the script is for an extension) or `haas` (if the script is for HaaS core).

+Alembic will generate a migration script in the appropriate directory.
+Again, sanity check the output; Alembic's guesses should not be trusted blindly.

 [1]: http://www.sqlalchemy.org/
 [2]: http://flask-sqlalchemy.pocoo.org/2.1/